OpenSILEX/phis-docs-community/docs/experimental-organization.md

 `Keywords`.
 Keywords characterizing the project.
 Each keyword should be separated by a comma and not include any capital letter, e.g. *drought, maize*.

 `Description`.
-Complete plain text description of the project, preferably provided in english language.
+Complete plain text description of the project, preferably provided in English language.
 Additionally to the description, informations can be provided as uploaded files, after the project has been created.

 ## Experiments